pishsmiley/13NoteKeyboard/README.md

 // 13NoteKeyboard
-// Arduino based 13 note keyboard, to make DIY Midi Organ Bass Pedals
+// Arduino based 13 note keyboard, to make DIY Midi Organ Bass Pedals, but could be used for other things too

 //Simple project, to diy a simple midi keyboard.
 I did this using my limited Electronics knowledge and ChatGPT to write the Arduino Code.